Application Development

 It’s tough to think of a recent technology that has so thoroughly captured the attention of the public and the business world alike as artificial intelligence (AI) and machine learning (ML), collectively known as AI/ML.
 Models like ChatGPT and DALL-E 2 continue to make headlines, with the public exploring AI/ML applications from conducting symphonies to devising workout plans.
 At the same time, many enterprises are already leveraging AI/ML — an IBM study found that in 2022 35% of companies were using AI, while 42% of companies are exploring the potential use of AI.
 The study also found that large companies were 100% more likely to use AI than small companies.

 The increasing adoption of enterprise AI/ML presents an exciting use case for DevOps test data management (DevOps TDM), a critical set of software development processes that present the most effective way to create, manage, and deliver test data to DevOps teams.
 As a successor to traditional test data management (legacy TDM) practices that have been employed for decades, DevOps TDM accommodates key, recent innovations and issues in ways that legacy TDM cannot.
-By adopting DevOps TDM, enterprises can accelerate AI/ML-enabled applications’ time-to-market while also ensuring that the data used to train their models is secure and compliant with global data privacy regulations.
+By adopting DevOps TDM, enterprises can accelerate AI/ML-enabled applications’ time-to-market while also ensuring that the data used to train their models is secure and compliant with global data privacy regulations, especially as new regulations may emerge around data privacy and AI.

 Test data management (legacy TDM) is a set of processes that creates, manages, and delivers test data to development teams.
 While legacy TDM has been a longstanding staple of efficient software development, it’s traditionally been viewed within software departments as a back-office function: important, yet not worth tampering with.